Why It Matters

 Having the power to decide if, when, and under what circumstances to get pregnant and have a child increases young people’s opportunities to be healthy, to complete their education, and to pursue the future they want.
 But too many young people—especially those who are economically disadvantaged or marginalized—lack that power.Learn more

 Folks who decide to become pregnant and have a child, rather than having it just happen, are better prepared emotionally and financially for the demands of having a baby.
 But they can’t make that decision if they lack information and access to contraception.
 Today about 80% of pregnancies among young people are described by the people themselves as unplanned.
 We need to change that!Learn more

 Nearly all teen pregnancies are unplanned.
 That is, teens say they did not want to get pregnant or cause a pregnancy.
 But teens lack access to the information and contraceptive methods they need to follow their intentions.Learn more

 When young people are denied the power to decide their future, they have to adapt to their circumstances rather than leaping fully into wide-open opportunity.
 Unplanned pregnancy can dash the education, career, and economic dreams of young people and their children.Learn more

-Want the latest on sexual health?
-Ways to raise your voice for the power to decide?
+Want the latest on efforts to advance reproductive well-being?
+Interested in ways to raise your voice for the power to decide?
 Share your email address and stay in the know.

 Thanks for signing up!
 Watch for news, information you can use, and actions you can take to help expand the power to decide.